Legacy .NET & SQL Server support

-.NET application support for systems the business still depends on.
+Legacy .NET and SQL Server support for systems the business still relies on.

 Best fit

-This suits businesses with an existing .NET or SQL Server system that still runs real work but has become harder to maintain, extend or trust.
+This suits established businesses with an existing .NET or SQL Server application that still runs important work but has become harder to maintain, extend, deploy or trust.

 Changes